Wellness Tips for Each Trimester

 When to Contact Your Healthcare Provider

-• Sudden swelling of face, hands, or feet
+• Sudden severe swelling of face, hands, or feet

 Using Go Go Gaia for Pregnancy Tracking